imagej/napari-imagej/doc/examples/trackmate_reader.rst

 Opening the data
 -------------------

-Once napari is running, you can open the data within napari through ``File>Open``, or by dragging and dropping the XML file onto the napari window.
+Once napari is running, you can open the data within napari through ``File>Open File(s)...``, or by dragging and dropping the XML file onto the napari window.

 Opening tracks can be an expensive operation as we require a running JVM and conversion of the TrackMate ``Model`` into napari ``Layers``, however the reader plugin displayes a progress bar in the ``Activity`` pane.